Cyriaque Lamar

 Surprise! he cackled.
 I am the haunted house!

-Rather than bolting, Xoz skibbled to shore, and posed.
-He assumed an intimidation stance he hadn’t used since 2876, when Lipids Balzano ingested a gestalt subconscious to sidestep his dazzle camouflage.
+Rather than bolting, he skibbled to shore and posed, assuming an intimidation stance he hadn’t used since 2876, when Lipids Balzano ingested a gestalt subconscious to sidestep his dazzle camouflage.

-Tentacles outstretched and blaring brimstone, Xoz challenged Leviathan, like a demonic altar with a 50-foot kill radius.
+Xoz taunted the swarm, arms outstretched and blaring brimstone: a demonic altar with a 50-foot kill radius.

 “Who’ll throw it away?” sneered Scylla.